wharfkit/website/src/lib/docs/AccountKit/Account.md

 ---
 title: Account
-description: An Account instance is a wapper for Antelope blockchain accounts.
+description: An Account instance is a wrapper for Antelope blockchain accounts.
 It facilitates interaction with accounts by offering methods for account data retrieval and action generation.
 category: AccountKit
 published: true
 order: 2